ragardner/tktrees/DOCUMENTATION.md

 Every change you make is recorded.
 Open the list with View -> View changelog, Export -> Export specific changes, or Ctrl + L.

-The list has five columns: date, type, what was changed, old value (red), new value (green).
+The list has seven columns: date, type, ID (or column name), old value (red), new value (green), from column, to column.

+Names and headers are whole cells.
+They are never packed into a sentence.
+An empty old or new parent means the ID is (or becomes) a top.
+From/To column hold the hierarchy or detail header name when the action uses one.

 From that window you can: